African health official: Ebola in Uganda is under control | Health

 Uganda declared an outbreak of the Sudan strain of Ebola on September 20.
 The epicentre is a rural community in central Uganda about 150 kilometres (93 miles) from the capital, Kampala.

+Health officials in the district of Mubende, where the outbreak began, were not quick to confirm Ebola, partly because the disease's symptoms can mimic those of the more prevalent malaria.

+A lockdown has since been imposed there and in a neighbouring district as part of efforts to stop the spread of Ebola.

-The outbreak has spread to Kampala in recent days after some Ebola patients sought treatment there.
+But the outbreak is spreading in Kampala after some Ebola patients travelled to seek treatment there.

 Six schoolchildren attending three different schools are among at least 15 confirmed Ebola cases in Kampala, the health minister reported on Wednesday, raising fears of contagion.